The ideal SC response to Kunal Kamra’s tweets? Defend liberties of all Indians like it did for Arnab

 If the court does not find it necessary to rage against such extraordinary allegations by a sitting chief minister, it would be odd to see it go after a comedian for a few tweets.

-The best response to people like Kamra would be for the court to protect the liberty and rights of everyone in the manner the court protected Goswami’s.
+The best response to people like Kamra would be for the court to protect the liberty and rights of everyone in the manner it protected Goswami’s.